 Figure 4 illustrates the impact of the coolant inlet position on the temperature distribution characteristics of the 3DCP design.
 For the 3DCP design, positioning the coolant inlet on the bottom surface and the coolant outlet on the side surface yields superior battery cooling performance compared to having the coolant inlet on the side surface.
 Specifically, when the coolant mass flow rate (mco) is set at 20.0 g•s⁻¹, the maximum temperature (Tmax) and the maximum temperature difference (ΔTmax) for the 3DCP-A and 3DCP-B designs with a bottom coolant inlet are reduced by 1.6 K and 2.8 K, respectively, in comparison to the side coolant inlet configuration.
 Furthermore, the 3DCP-B design incorporates an additional cooling section in the middle of the battery pack, which effectively manages heat in that region.
 Consequently, the overall temperature uniformity is enhanced, particularly when combined with the bottom coolant inlet configuration.
 This improvement significantly lowers both Tmax and ΔTmax.
 Notably, when mco is 5.0 g•s⁻¹ and the coolant inlet is positioned on the bottom surface, the Tmax and ΔTmax for the 3DCP-B design are recorded at only 303.3 K and 4.3 K, respectively, which are 0.87 K and 0.89 K lower than those of the 3DCP-A design.
 Therefore, for the 3DCP design, subsequent analyses will be based on the configuration with the coolant inlet located on the bottom surface.
 Reason: Improved clarity, vocabulary, and technical accuracy while maintaining the original meaning.

 In addition, Figure 5 illustrates the cooling effect of the 3DCP-B design under varying ambient temperatures (Ta).
 This portion of the study was conducted with an inlet temperature (Tin) of 298.0 K. Ta is positively correlated with both the maximum temperature (Tmax) and the temperature difference (ΔTmax).
 As Ta increases from 293.0 K to 303.0 K, Tmax and ΔTmax rise by 2.2 K and 1.7 K, respectively.
 Notably, when Ta is equal to or greater than 298.0 K, ΔTmax exceeds 5.0 K. This section examines the change in Ta from 293.0 K to 303.0 K in 2.5 K intervals, revealing that the difference in Tmax among the five cases is 2.5 K during the initial discharge process.
-However, near the end of the discharge, the average difference in Tmax between adjacent operating conditions decreases to only 0.55 K. This finding indicates that the influence of Ta on Tmax is most pronounced during the initial discharge phase, gradually diminishing towards the end.
+However, near the end of the discharge, the average difference in Tmax between adjacent operating conditions decreases to only 0.55 K. This finding indicates that the influence of Ta on Tmax is most pronounced during the initial discharge phase, gradually diminishing toward the end.
 Although the aforementioned studies demonstrate that the thermal management performance of the three-dimensional cooling plate surpasses that of the traditional straight-channel cooling plate, its increased complexity inevitably leads to higher manufacturing costs and a greater risk of coolant leakage.
 Therefore, future research should further investigate the effectiveness of 3DCP-B-based battery thermal management systems (BTMS), including optimizing the flow channel configuration and proposing innovative designs.

 Conclusion and Outlook